synedra/fusionauth-docker-install/step2-api.md

 ## Registering the User with an Application

 In this step, you will add the user to an application in the system.
-You will be using the "Example App" and once the user is added you'll log into the system with that user to see how that works.
+You will be using the "ChangeBank" and once the user is added you'll log into the system with that user to see how that works.

 ### Search for the Application